 Outreach Training Experiences

-Baylor Counseling Center staff is frequently asked to consult with faculty/staff, friends, or family members about a specific student or situation, to provide staff development programs for other departments, present seminars or workshops for student groups, and provide other outreach services on campus.
-Senior staff members invite interns to co-present workshops during the fall semester to assist the intern in gaining experience in making presentations.
-Interns also participate in general outreach activities.
+Baylor Counseling Center staff are asked to provide staff development programs for other departments, present seminars or workshops for student groups, and provide other outreach services on campus.

 Diversity and Multicultural Training Experiences

 We highly value diversity and developing multicultural competencies.
 Interns will engage in experiences that develop these competencies.
 These experiences include their clinical work, as well as trainings, presentations, supervision, outreach, etc… The interns will discuss their developmental stage of diversity awareness and cross-cultural competency with the Coordinator of Multicultural Services, and together they will develop a year-long training plan.